| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 throwing the car in.
 You can't roll into the corners at all at the bottom and not much at

+the top.
 The track was fast and there was not much passing in the heats.
 Our

 finish put us in the dash.
 That would be a time to try some changes for the drying track.

 The car worked pretty good for the dash but had a mid corner push.
+After the dash I discussed our changes with Greg.
+We were caught

 between knowing that the track was getting slicker from other races going on and not